OSC/ood-documentation/source/app-development/tutorials-interactive-apps/add-custom-queue/global-static-list.rst

       in the ``form.yml.erb`` file above.

-   Later in the YAML file we have another *expression tag* that loops through this list of queues/partitions in the local variable ``queues``.
-It will output a YAML list of pairs (see the note below).
+   Later in the YAML file we have another *execution tag* that loops through this list of queues/partitions in the local variable ``queues``.
+It uses a pair of *expression tags* to output a YAML pair list (see the note below).

    Now when we refresh the web page for our sandbox Jupyter App we will see a "Queue" form element with a drop-down that lists "queue1" and "queue2".